Data Protection Notice

 Under certain circumstances, we may assume deemed consent from you when you voluntarily provide your personal data for the stated purpose, e.g. when applying for a job with us using our Job Application Forms.

-We may rely on exceptions to the need for consent under the PDPA for the collection, use or disclosure of personal data of you under the following circumstances (only those relevant to SP Consulting are included):
+We will not obtain your consent under the PDPA for the collection, use or disclosure of your personal data under the following circumstances:

-- The personal data is necessary for evaluative purposes (e.g. determining the suitability of a job applicant for the job applied for)
+- The personal data is necessary for legitimate interests, including evaluative purposes (e.g. determining the suitability of a job applicant for the job applied for).

 4. Types of Personal Data We Collect